codeplea/tinyexpr/README.md

 - Simple and fast.
 - Implements standard operators precedence.
 - Exposes standard C math functions (sin, sqrt, ln, etc.).
+- Can add custom functions and variables easily.
 - Can bind variables at eval-time.
 - Released under the zlib license - free for nearly any use.
 - Easy to use and integrate with your code